Izrael Chaim Wilner: Early life

-Wilner came from a well off family.
+Wilner came from a well-off family.
 Before the war he was an active member of the socialist-Zionist movement Hashomer Hatzair.

 During the war

 After the German invasion of Poland, Wilner, along with several other Jews, hid among the Dominican nuns in Wilno (now Vilnius).
 There, he met Henryk Grabowski (nom de guerre "Słonina", or "Salo" due to the fact that he ran a meat store), a courier for the Polish Home Army (AK).
 According to Marek Edelman, Jurek Wilner was the mother superior's favorite because he reminded her of her brother who had been taken by Germans for slave labor.
 While in hiding, they discussed various issues, including religion and Marxism.
 It was the mother superior who first called him "Jurek".
 When he left with Grabowski for Warsaw, Wilner left his most prized possession, a notebook of poems and personal observations with her.

 In Warsaw, Jurek Wilner was the ŻOB's representative on the "Aryan side", and the main contact between the organization in the Warsaw ghetto and the Polish resistance, particularly through Henryk Woliński, "Wacław".
 Grabowski himself was unaware of Jurek's role due to the conspiratorial need to keep information compartmentalized in case of arrest and interrogation by the Gestapo.
 He learned of it only after the war.

 "Wacław" and the AK supplied Wilner with weapons and ammunition, with Jurek and Tosia Altman serving as contact persons.
 It was Jurek's job to smuggle these back into the ghetto (with help from Wolinski).
 On occasions when there was too much material to carry in one trip Jurek would hide the remainder at the Carmelite convent on Wolska Street in Warsaw.
-Grabowski also acquired cyanide for Wilner which the ŻOB fighters wanted to have in case of being captured by the Germans.
+Grabowski also acquired 200 grams of cyanide for Wilner which the ŻOB fighters wanted to have in case of being captured by the Germans.

 In early March 1943 Wilner was arrested by the Gestapo while carrying false documents and arms.
-The Gestapo did not realize that he was a Jew and rather considered him to be some ranking member of the Polish resistance.
+The Gestapo did not realize that he was a Jew and rather considered him to be a ranking member of the Polish resistance.
+Jewish resistants had an unwritten law that if someone was arrested, he had to keep silent for at least three days.
+After that if he was broken, nobody would blame him for that.
+The Germans tortured Jurek Wilner for a month, and he gave not a thing away -- no contacts, no addresses, despite his knowledge of them.

 He managed to escape at the end of March.
-He joined a column of prisoners being taken for hard labor to the Grochowo concentration camp, hoping that this way he'd die quicker and thus avoid further interrogation by the Gestapo.
-However, Grabowski learned from someone that Wilner was in the camp, got himself in by swimming across the surrounding swamp and personally rescued Jurek.
+He joined a column of prisoners being taken for hard labor to the Grochowo concentration camp, hoping that this way he would die more quickly and thus avoid further interrogation by the Gestapo.
+However, Grabowski learned from someone that Wilner was in the camp, entered by swimming across the surrounding swamp and personally rescued Jurek.